 Method 1 – Virus and Malware Scan

-If something has been installed and even if it’s very hidden in the system, scanning your computer with multiple virus and anti-malware programs could possibly find it.
+If something has been installed and even if it’s very hidden in the system, scanning your computer with multiple virus, anti-malware, and anti-rootkit programs could possibly find it.
 Check out my previous post on different ways to find and remove viruses.
-Also, read my post on the top 10 best anti-virus programs out there and use them to scan your computer.
+Also, read my post on how to protect your computer from hackers and and viruses.

 If you find absolutely nothing performing all these scans, then your next step is to really ensure Windows has not been comprised in other ways.